Get your home holiday-ready 🎄 SEE ALL IDEAS

 If you’re planning a new garden, you should start with good soil.
 After all, soil is the medium of life for plants, providing a place for roots to spread out and take up water and nutrients.
 At the garden center, you’ll typically see two bagged options: garden soil and potting soil.
 Both products are made from quality organic materials.
 Both products promise to grow strong, healthy plant roots and help you use less water.
 Yet, while garden soil and potting soil mixes each provide plants with excellent growing conditions, they are not interchangeable.

 Garden soil and potting soil are formulated for different applications.
 Garden soil is an amendment that is mixed with native soil, while potting soil is used alone for container gardens like potted houseplants and window boxes.
 Choosing the wrong one can lead to problems like moisture buildup and soil compaction, which cause root damage and inhibit plant growth.
-Ahead, we compare the two options—garden soil vs. potting soil—to help you select the material that enables your plants to thrive.
+Ahead, we compare the two options—garden soil vs. potting soil—to help you select the medium that will help your plants thrive.

 Garden soil is a blend of topsoil and organic matter.